nitinkumar30/Black-Coder/README.md

 Without the database , the project won't run.

-In case you find any error or bug , feel free to contact me :telephone: 9113797199
+In case you find any error or bug , feel free to contact me

 Please change 'your_gmail_id' and 'your_gmail_password' fields with your credentials to work contact us page with real-time mails .